-This reserve includes changes in the fair value of available-for-sale financial assets, net of tax.
-These changes are transferred to the income statement (in other operating income) when the asset is derecognised.
-Where the asset is impaired, the changes are transferred to the impairment expense line in the income statement for debt instruments and in the case of equity instruments to non-interest income.
+This reserve includes changes in the fair value of availablefor-sale financial assets, net of tax.
+These changes are transferred to the income statement (in other operating income) when the asset is derecognised or impaired.

 Cash flow hedging reserve

 This reserve includes the fair value gains and losses associated with the effective portion of designated cash flow hedging instruments.
 The cumulative deferred gain or loss on the hedge is recognised in the income statement when the hedged transaction impacts the income statement.